Challenging sexual and gender norms, Alexander McQueen made subversive tailoring an art form.

 Like many other Stratford-raised working class teenagers, McQueen dropped out of school at 16, and sought work in London’s trades.
 Between 1984-1987 he apprenticed at Savile Row Tailor Anderson & Sheppard where he learnt to cut jackets, before serving as a junior trouser maker with military tailor Gieves & Hawkes from 1987-1988.

-Although his career on the Row was short-lived, the experience influenced how he approached design the rest of his iconic and tumultuous life.
-In his collections as head designer at Givenchy and his eponymous label, critics lauded McQueen’s craftsmanship and technical virtuosity.
+Although his career on the Row was short-lived, the experience influenced how he approached design the rest of his tumultuous life.
+In his collections at Givenchy and his eponymous label, critics lauded McQueen’s craftsmanship and technical virtuosity.
 McQueen himself openly acknowledged the importance of tailoring to his success (“Everything I do” he said, “is based on tailoring.”).
 Yet his output was a far cry from the solemnity of the Row.
-McQueen radically changed the proportions of the suit, and challenged the conventions of gender and male sexuality with an approach described by his friend and patron Isabella Blow as a mixture of “sabotage and tradition”.
+McQueen radically changed the proportions of the suit, and challenged the conventions of gender and male sexuality with an approach described by his friend and patron, Isabella Blow, as a mixture of “sabotage and tradition”.

 McQueen’s iconoclasm is present even in his most conservative menswear collection: a made to measure collaboration with Savile Row tailor Huntsman.
 The pieces from the capsule are a sharp contrast (literally) to the Anderson & Sheppard drape-cut that McQueen was exposed to as an apprentice.
 By removing fabric from the back blades and narrowing the shoulder, he aimed to elongate the male body.
 He used longer coat fronts, slightly flared skirts, and backs that erotically traced the curvature of the spine.
 “To me,” declared McQueen, “the bottom of the spine [is] the most erotic part of anyone’s body, man or women.”